 August was about the logistics of the move.
 I packed boxes.
 Looked for movers, house cleaning services, paint colors, all the things I’d need to get settled.

 There’s a part of me that’s addicted to planning.
-I love ironing out the logistics of this or that.
 It’s my security blanket.
 Yet, somehow, a process designed to make living easier turned into one that keeps me from living at all.

-Oprah recently did a Vogue interview in which she made an offhand comment about how she’s finally learned how to be present.
+In this Vogue interview Oprah made an offhand comment about how she’s finally learned how to be present.
 Perhaps it wasn’t that offhand (it made it to the article), but it really struck a nerve.

 When am I going to show up and just be here?